 One thing to note is that the Americans with Disabilities Act (ADA) also has some provisions for miniature horses, and therefore, California does too.

 A service dog performs a task directly related to the disability that the person has.
 In other words, dogs providing general emotional support with no other function do not qualify.

 People confuse service animals with emotional support animals, but these are two completely different classifications.

 California law allows your service dog to go to any public place where people can go.
 These protections have the backing of federal law.

-The Americans with Disabilities Act is the most comprehensive federal law in the United States, ensuring disabled people's protections.
+The Americans with Disabilities Act is the most comprehensive federal law in the United States, ensuring disabled people's protection.
 It mandates that businesses cannot turn them or their dogs away from areas where the general public is invited.
 The dog must have the training to behave in any general public place.
 The latter is a requirement regardless of registration.

 If a business is unsure about the task a service dog is individually trained to provide, they cannot ask the individual with a disability questions about their disability or demand a demonstration of the task.

 Businesses can only ask the following two questions:

 Suppose a business asks the person any other questions about their disability or the dog.
 In that case, the business may face legal ramifications that can include a fine of up to $2,500.

 Conversely, if someone pretends to be the owner of a service dog when their dog does not perform any tasks for them, it is a criminal misdemeanor that may include a fine.

 Additionally, owners of public businesses cannot treat people with a guide dog differently from their other patrons.
 People with service animals should not receive less favorable treatment or isolation from everyone else in restaurants, hotels, or any similar environment.

 Business owners also cannot charge a fee to allow the dog on the premises.
 Even if the company typically charges people without disabilities to bring their pets, they cannot charge extra to those with disabilities to bring their service animal.